 Get Started with TiDB + AI via Python

 This tutorial demonstrates how to develop a simple AI application that provides semantic search features.
-Unlike traditional keyword search, semantic search intelligently understands the meaning behind your query.
+Unlike traditional keyword search, semantic search intelligently understands the meaning behind your query and returns the most relevant result.
 For example, if you have documents titled "dog", "fish", and "tree", and you search for "a swimming animal", the application would identify "fish" as the most relevant result.

 Throughout this tutorial, you will develop this AI application using TiDB Vector Search, Python, TiDB Vector SDK for Python, and AI models.